 Section 1: Overview of the Data Center Management Cycle

-The processes listed above make or break an enterprise’s total cost of ownership and return on investment.
-Optimizing that list will result in the best performance, longest life, highest returns, and lowest expenses in their data center operations.
-Those who do not will see stifled results.
+The processes listed above can make or break an enterprise’s total cost of ownership and return on investment.

 Data Center Management Step 1: Asset Procurement